 You should have passed the Lunching Pad on the way towards Space Mountain/Tomorrowland Speedway.
 It sells hot dogs, pretzels, and drinks.
 If you didn’t grab breakfast before, consider grabbing a hot dog here for breakfast.
 They’re delicious!

 Another terrific ride is the PeopleMover.
 The PeopleMover is a tracked car ride that takes you on a tour of Tomorrowland; it’s great fun and always highly rated.
 The PeopleMover entrance is located right next to the Lunching Pad kiosk.

-If you love heights, I also recommend Astro Orbiter (entrance located right next to the Lunching Pad).
+If you love heights, try the highly positively reviewed Astro Orbiter (entrance located right next to the Lunching Pad).
 It lifts you up above Magic Kingdom and you “fly” in a circle; the ride gives you a great view of Tomorrowland.

 Moving north past the Tomorrowland Speedway entrance, you’ll enter into Fantasyland which is by far my favorite place in the Magic Kingdom.